zachb1807/creamy-arena-lite/README.md

 Creamy Arena Lite [![Build Status](https://github.com/Team254/cheesy-arena-lite/actions/workflows/test.yml/badge.svg)](https://github.com/Team254/cheesy-arena-lite/actions)
 ============
-A game-agnostic field management system that just works.
+A better version of the game-agnostic field management system that just works.

-For the game-specific version, see [Creamy Arena](https://github.com/Team254/cheesy-arena).
+For the game-specific version, see [Cheesy Arena](https://github.com/Team254/cheesy-arena).

 ## License
 Teams may use Creamy Arena Lite freely for practice, scrimmages, and off-season events.
 See [LICENSE](LICENSE) for more details.